 While often publicly regarded as a thing of the past, many professionals still prefer graphic EQs for their simplicity and sound.
-Hence, we have analyzed and handpicked the 7 best graphic EQ plugins available in 2021.

 To a modern musician, a graphic EQ may seem counter-intuitive compared to presently available alternatives.
 However, in this article, we will explain why they were well-regarded in the past, how they can still be of use for you, and enlist some recommendations.

 In a nutshell, here are the best graphic EQ Plugins:

 A graphic EQ is a type of equalizer plugin that arrays a row of sliders, each representing the gain of predefined frequency bands.
 A higher number of sliders gives a bigger “resolution,” so to speak.
 Therefore, studios mostly used 31-band graphic EQs that divided the frequency spectrum by 1/3 octave per band.

 After setting up, the sliders resembled the EQ curve that we are so used to nowadays in parametric EQs.
 Thus, the graphic EQ was preferred because the only alternative back then was to use an EQ unit with vague rotary knobs.
 And those, of course, didn’t show what “shape” the EQ was in at a glance.

 Why Do Graphic EQs Still Exist?

 Most modern software graphic EQs are either hardware emulations or redesigned to fit the 21st century needs.
 So, just like emulations of analog FET compressors or exciters, many graphic EQ software plugins also color your audio in unique ways, some of which are responsible for adding authenticity to the sound.